-&lt;sup>2 7 CFR §274.3 (c) (1, 2, 3, and 4), 2011
+2 7 CFR §274.3 (c), 2011

-&lt;sup>3 For example, one of the minimum requirements of the agreement is that it shall describe the terms and conditions with respect to equipment ownership.
+3 For example, one of the minimum requirements of the agreement is that it shall describe the terms and conditions with respect to equipment ownership.

 1 Background

 The Department of Agriculture's (USDA) Food and Nutrition Service (FNS) administers the Supplemental Nutrition Assistance Program (SNAP) - formerly known as the Food Stamp Program - providing nutrition assistance to over 42 million participants a month and paying benefits in excess of \$63 billion annually (fiscal year (FY) 2017).
 SNAP is the largest domestic hunger safety net program in the United States.
 FNS works with State agencies to ensure that those eligible for nutrition assistance can make informed decisions about applying for the program and can access benefits.
 FNS also works with State partners, the USDA's Office of Inspector General (OIG), and others to improve program administration and ensure program integrity.